softwaremill/sttp/README.md

 ## URI interpolator

-Using the URI interpolator it's possible to conveniently create `java.net.URI` instances, which can then be used to specify request endpoints, for example:
+Using the URI interpolator it's possible to conveniently create `Uri` instances, which can then be used to specify request endpoints, for example:

 ```scala